Course Catalog

 • To enroll in EMSP classes, students must maintain good academic standing at Wiregrass; those on academic warning, probation, or suspension are ineligible.
 Additionally, all registration holds must be cleared for registration eligibility.

-• EMT-Basic or proof of successful completion of a TCSG EMT Program is required to begin the program.
+• proof of successful completion of EMT Courses.

 Program Information